10 questions for managers to ask employees who are overachievers

 For starters, it helps them to engage and take pride in their work.
 But it also helps to develop a more open manager/employee relationship.
 If there's something bugging them, they can come to you rather than act out.

 So, there you have it.
-Those are the most important questions for overachieving employees to bear in mind.
+Those are the most important questions to help you, as a manager, understand your persistent overachievers.
 But don't forget, each question should just be a launching point for further discussion.